Jiaqi-Liu-94/JiaqiLiu.Github.io/README.md

 Overview
 --------
-This is the full code for how to make a simple chatbot In this demo code, we implement Tensorflows Sequence to Sequence model to train a chatbot on the Cornell Movie Dialogue dataset.
+This is the full code for how to make a simple chatbot.
+In this demo code, we implement Tensorflows Sequence to Sequence model to train a chatbot on the dataset.
-After training for a few hours, the bot is able to hold a fun conversation.
+After training, the bot is able to hold a fun conversation.

 Dependencies
 ------------